-Are you looking for LGBTQ+ Books like Red, White and Royal Blue?
-Discover the absolute best books like Red, White and Royal Blue that you’re guaranteed to absolutely love!
+Looking for Books like Red, White and Royal Blue?
+This post is all about the best romance books like Red, White and Royal Blue?

 Royalty, fake friendship and tabloid rumours.
 If you’re anything like me then you probably love Red, White and Royal Blue.
 Is it even possible for a book to make you happier than this Good Reads Choice Award winner?
 Well, lucky for us, there are some incredible LGBTQ+ books like Red, White and Royal Blue.